by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 “Shut up, Kobra,” a villain in purple with an orange mask yelled.
 The costume had an arachnid theme to it.
 “And give us a hand here!
 All you do is complain.”
 The Black Spider then took a red-fisted punch to the face.

 “To hell with all of you!”
 Kobra spat.
 “From now on, Kobra looks out only for himself.”
-And with that, he fled the scene.
+And with that, he ran off beneath the shadows of a nearby building as he peered out to survey the best escape route.

 “Hawk, we got a runner!” a man in a black costume with a purple helmet announced.
 “Can you get him?
 I’m busy.”
 Mento was focused on taking down a man in a green suit with long white hair.
 The Fiddler was about to slide his bow across the strings of his instrument when Mento’s mental energy blast floored him.
 The fiddle clattered onto the pavement, followed by the older villain.